 When This Medicine Should Not Be Used

-Do not use this medicine if you have had an allergic reaction to danazol.
-You should not use this medicine if you have severe liver disease, kidney disease, heart disease, or a history of blood clotting problems.
-Do not use this medicine if you have a tumor that is sensitive to androgen (male hormone) or porphyria.
-Do not use this medicine if you are pregnant or breastfeeding or if you have unusual vaginal bleeding that has not been checked by your doctor.
+This medicine is not right for everyone.
+Do not use it if you have had an allergic reaction to danazol, or if you have severe liver disease, kidney disease, heart disease, a history of blood clotting problems, a tumor that is sensitive to androgen (male hormone), or porphyria.
+Do not use this medicine if you are pregnant or breastfeeding, or if you have unusual vaginal bleeding that has not been checked by your doctor.

 How to Use This Medicine

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - You should start taking this medicine while you are having your monthly period.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how danazol works.
 Tell your doctor if you are also using any of the following: